bdevorem/WebPortfolio-Hugo/content/hackers/reading5/index.md

 thinks "I can think of one or two exceptions" and not "this is true 50.01% of the time."
 PG has the attitude that people can just be more productive.
-He cites people arguing about whether or not the world was round, but shows that he doesn't understand philosphy by stating how Eratosthenes was off by 2% when he used the shadow lengths of cities to estimate the circumference of earth.
+He cites people arguing about whether or not the world was round, but shows that he doesn't understand philosphy [despite having a BA in it] by stating how Eratosthenes was off by 2% when he used the shadow lengths of cities to estimate the circumference of earth.
 This is a circular argument - to approximate the earth's circumference, you have to assume that it is a sphere, and so you